officialBeebe/Virus-Total-Scripts/README.md

 Pure functional CLI script that uses the Virus Total API to scan URLs and files for malware.

+This script can also be containerized with Docker for easier deployment.
+See the instructions below for more details.

 > You will need an API key from Virus Total to use this script.
 You can get one by signing up for a free
 > account [here](https://www.virustotal.com/gui/join-us).